jradtke-suse/cfl-ctf-challenge/README.md

 ## Challenges
 ### 1. Deploy Farm Services

-**NOTE:** Do not temper with Admission Control Rules themsleves, rather make sure that NeuVector allows that deployment to pass.
+**NOTE:** Do not tamper with Admission Control Rules themsleves, rather make sure that NeuVector allows that deployment to pass.
 See the logs.

 * Run: ```kubectl apply -f farm-services.yaml```
 * Ensure the workloads are being deployed successfully